-CBD vs Delta-8: Which One is Better for Anxiety?
+CBD vs Delta-8: Which is better for anxiety?

 cbd vs delta-8 for anxiety

-CBD and delta-8 are some of the more famous cannabinoids used by thousands of people for managing many issues including stress and anxiety.
-Both cannabinoids are very similar and have anxiolytic properties.
+CBD and delta-8 are well-known hemp-derived cannabinoids that are used by thousands of people for managing many issues including stress and anxiety.
+Both cannabinoids are very similar and have natural anti-anxiety properties (1, 2).

 CBD and delta-8, both have been effective against anxiety.
-However, CBD is a safer option considering it is natural and well-researched.
-While delta-8 does work for anxiety, it is an artificial compound and there isn’t much research available regarding this matter.
+However, CBD is a safer option considering it is naturally made and well-researched.
+While delta-8 has anti-anxiety potential, commercial delta-8 THC is synthesized from CBD, and unlike CBD, there isn’t much research on its safety profile.

 Image showing detailed comparison between CBD and Delta 8